UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 ## How to submit changes
 Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!

-> 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
+1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit and use.
-> 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
+2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...
-> 3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
+3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
 This opens a discussion around your project and lets the project lead know you are proposing changes.

-> First time contributing to open source?
+First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## How to report bugs

 <!-- Ask your contributors to stay on the lookout for can any potential issue that might cause problems for the project.
 These could be problems in code (if you’re creating software), content omissions or copy errors (if you’re creating a learning resource), or any issues with the functionality or design of your project.
 Most projects invite all contributors to report bugs, so "debugging" or fixing problems happens quickly and with the input of the community.
 Take a look at [Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) for how to teach people to report bugs to your project. -->

 Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!
+Please file any bugs, requests, or questions in our (issue tracker)[https://github.com/UMN-EGGL/HorseGeneAnnotation/issues]!

 ## Communication channels